Kingdoms Disdained

-Kingdoms Disdained is the ninth studio album by American death metal band Morbid Angel, which was released on December 1, 2017 by Silver Lining Music.
-It is the first album since 2003's Heretic to feature Steve Tucker and the introduction of Annihilated drummer Scott Fuller.
+Kingdoms Disdained is the ninth studio album by American death metal band Morbid Angel, released on December 1, 2017 by Silver Lining Music.
+It is the first album since 2003's Heretic to feature Steve Tucker and the only one to feature former Abysmal Dawn drummer Scott Fuller.
 It is also the first to not feature David Vincent, Destructhor and Tim Yeung since 2011's Illud Divinum Insanus, as all three members left the band in 2015.
 A music video was made for "Garden of Disdain".

 Background

-On August 3, 2016, Morbid Angel originally signed to UDR Music and was at work on a new studio album, which would be released in 2017 and a tour to take place that year.
-They later signed on officially to Silver Lining Music as a result.
-In March 2017, Tucker said that the album would be a "death metal album".
+On August 3, 2016, Morbid Angel signed to UDR Music and began work on a new studio album, which would be released in 2017, and a tour to take place that year.
+They later signed to Silver Lining Music as a result.
+In March 2017, Tucker said the album would be a "death metal album".
 On the opening night of the band's early summer U.S. tour, the song originally titled "Warped", later named "Paradigms Warped", was performed for the first time.
-The cover artwork was first unveiled on October 5, along with two tracks following thereafter.
+The cover artwork was unveiled on October 5, along with two tracks following thereafter.

 Album information

 The album's title refers to the current aural document of a world sinking into uncharted despair, as explained by Tucker.
 He also says that the artwork "is a fair image of the world today, but taken from a different perspective; the perspective of those Gods who built this, who may be resting now but are starting to wake up."
 In addition to Tucker's take on the album's title, Trey Azagthoth told Revolver that it references the 1980s animated cartoon Thundarr the Barbarian.

 When talking about the album, Tucker says that it has "a big, grandiose vibe that sort of becomes a little larger than life.
 That's really what I like most about the album myself.
 I think what stands out about it, is that even though it's really raw and nasty, it's kind of timely as well.
 I think it fits into what is going on in the world today."

+Morbid Angel spent three weeks in preproduction rehearsing for Kingdoms Disdained in studio before taking almost a month recording the album.
+Morbid Angel was joined by their former Domination era Guitarist Erik Rutan, (Ripping Corpse, Hate Eternal, Alas, & Cannibal Corpse) to co-produce the album at his studio Mana Recording in St. Petersburg, Florida alongside Azagthoth.